vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

 You must create a UserParameter somewhere in the zabbix_agent.win.conf or zabbix_agent.conf file.
 It depends on what you named the file initially.

-UserParameter=windowsdisk.Discovery, powershell -NoProfile -ExecutionPolicy Bypass -File c:\diskdisc.ps1
+UserParameter=windowsdisk.discovery, powershell -NoProfile -ExecutionPolicy Bypass -File c:\diskdisc.ps1

 Then restart the agent.